 Every time you click an image & save it, you don’t only save photos but also save information about the image such as date, camera settings, place, location, and more.
 This information is known as Exchangeable Image Format.
 Whenever these images are sent across, along with the image, the information related to the image without your will.
 Not everyone wants to share this information, therefore it is important to remove EXIF data, before sending an image across.

-Want to know how to remove metadata from images?
+Want to know how to remove metadata from images with exif editor tool?
 In this post, we will discuss EXIF data removers available on Windows and Mac.

 Top 3 Exif Data Removers